-Out of respect for the health and safety of the WKU community and in adherence with the CDC guidelines, the University requires that a cloth face covering (reusable or disposable) that covers both the nose and mouth must be worn at all times when in public areas within all buildings.
-Students must properly wear masks face coverings while in class regardless of the room size or the nature of the classroom activities.
-Students who fail to wear a face covering mask as required will be in violation of the WKU Student Code of Conduct and will be asked to comply or will face disciplinary action, including possible dismissal from the University.
-Accommodations to masks face coverings must be determined by the Student Accessibility Resource Center and documented before a student may attend class.
+All students are strongly encouraged to get the COVID-19 vaccine.
+Out of respect for the health and safety of the WKU community and in adherence with CDC guidelines and practices of all public universities and colleges in Kentucky, the University requires that a cloth face covering (reusable or disposable) that covers both the nose and mouth must be worn at all times when in public areas within all buildings.
+Students must properly wear face coverings while in class regardless of the room size or the nature of the classroom activities.
+Students who fail to wear a face covering as required will be in violation of the WKU Student Code of Conduct and will be asked to comply or will face disciplinary action, including possible dismissal from the University.
+Accommodations can be requested in special cases through the Student Accessibility and Resource Center (SARC): 270-745-5004 (voice), 270-745-3030 (TTY), or 270-288-0597 (video).